Graduate Catalog 2013-14

 Periodically, short-term, faculty-led study abroad programs sponsored by Marymount University are available to graduate and undergraduate students.
-Past programs have included an art and architecture study tour in Italy, a study of operations and management in Belgium, and a Forensic Psychology program in London, England.
+Past programs have included an art and architecture study tour in Italy, a study of operations and management in Belgium, and a Forensic Psychology program in London.

 Students in these programs typically receive direct Marymount credit.

 Marymount’s Center for Global Education can provide additional information about these programs and the criteria for enrollment.
-The Study Abroad pages of the University website also offer additional information about such programs.
-Visit www.marymount.edu, search study abroad.
+The Study Abroad pages of the university website also offer additional information about such programs.
+Visit www.marymount.edu and search for study abroad.

 Transferring Study Abroad Credit

 Students studying abroad in programs not sponsored by Marymount should consult the Center for Global Education to learn if they must also maintain Continuous Registration at Marymount.
-Those who must maintain Continuous Registration, but fail to do so will be considered separated from the University.
-See Continuous Registration.
+Those who must maintain Continuous Registration, but fail to do so will be considered separated from the university.
+See Continuous Registration on page 22.